hjbaek91/learn-html_css/07-Omnifood-Desktop/notes.md

 - Install 'analytics software' (e.g. Google Analytics or Fathom) to get statistics about website useres.
 This may 'inform future changes' in the site structure and content.

 - A 'blog' that is updated regularly is a good way to keep users ocming back, and is also good for SEO.

+# Responsive Design

+- Design technique to make a webpage adjust its layout and visual style to 'any possible screen size' (windo or viewport size).

+- In practice, this means that responsive design makes websites usable on all devices, such as 'desktop computers, tablests, and mobile phones'.

+- It's a set of practices, 'not a separate technology.
+It's all just CSS!

+## Fluid Layouts

+- To allow webpage to adapt to the 'current viewport' width (or even height).

+- Use % (or vh / vw) unit instead of px for elements that 'should adapt to viewport (usually layout)'.

+- Use max-width instead of width.

+## Responsive Units

+- Use 'rem' unit instead of px for most lengths.

+- To make it easy to 'scale the entire layout down' (or up) automatically.

+- Helpful trick: setting 1rem to 10px for easy calculations.

+## Flexible Images

+- By default, images 'don't scale automatically' as we change the viewport, so we need to fix that.

+- Always use % for image dimensions, together with the max-width property.

+## Media Queries

+- Bring responsive sites to life!

+- to change CSS styles on 'certain viewport widths' (called breakpoints).